Credit issues with divorce

 Upon your divorce settlement, you and your ex-spouse might consider obtaining individual consolidation loans to cover your share of the joint bills.
 Pay off the joint bills with your individual loans and close all joint accounts.
 This helps ensure you’ll be responsible only for those bills you agreed to pay.
 It also will help you establish or reestablish credit in your own name.

-After the divorce, get copies of your credit reports from all three credit reporting agencies.
-Obtain all three reports through www.annualcreditreport.com or by calling 1-877-322-8228.
-For additional help on divorce and credit issues, consult with your attorney.
+Get copies of your credit reports from the reporting agencies after your divorce.
+Get all three reports through AnnualCreditReport.com or by calling 1-877-322-8228.
+For more help on divorce and credit issues, consult with your attorney.